ShovalWeinstock/TikTalkReviews/README.md

    https://github.com/itamar-st/TikTalkServer

-   (The server is port localhost:5051. it is hard coded in the client side)
+   (The server is localhost:5051. it is hard coded in the client side)

 2. Open and run TikTalkReviews: